RocketCommunicationsInc/astro-uxds/_content/getting-started/developers.md

 ### Astro Storybook & Sample Apps
 You can review the latest versions of the web components at the [Astro Storybook](https://astro-components.netlify.app/?path=/story/astro-uxds-welcome--start-here).
 The Astro development team uses Storybook as an environment for building and demonstrating the capabilities of each component.
 If your team often works offline, you may want to [download and run the Storybook](https://github.com/RocketCommunicationsInc/astro-components/tree/feature/astro-tokens-static-assets#download-and-install-the-astro-web-component-storybook) on your local network to see how the examples work.

-For online examples of full Astro app experiences, check out these EGS Service-Specific sample experiences*:
+For online examples of full Astro app experiences, check out these EGS Service-Specific sample experiences:

 | Ground Resources Management   | Telemetry, Tracking, and Control |
 | ----------------------------- | -------------------------------- |